(APPROVED BY THE GRADUATE COUNCIL, February 13, 2019)

-The responsibilities of Graduate Faculty can be found in the Rationale section of the Policies and Procedures for Appointment and Reappointment to the Graduate Faculty.
-A member of the Graduate Faculty of the University of Georgia may have their Graduate Faculty status removed if they fail to meet any or all of the expectations outlined above, as assessed during the periodic review process.
-Procedures for the periodic review of Graduate Faculty are in Procedures for Appointment and Reappointment of the Graduate Faculty section of the policy document referred to above.
+A member of the Graduate Program Faculty of the University of Georgia may have their Graduate Program Faculty status removed if they fail to meet any or all of the expectations outlined above, as assessed during the periodic review process.

-It is also possible for a member of the Graduate Faculty to have their Graduate Faculty status revoked by the dean of their college or school, the Dean of the Graduate School, the Provost, or the President outside the periodic review process.
-Revocation may occur for egregious acts or when a faculty member fails to fulfill the responsibilities of a member of the Graduate Faculty to teach graduate student(s) effectively, in a civil, professionally appropriate manner, to do scholarly research and creative work of high quality or remain active in the practice of the profession, and to direct the research/professional development of graduate student(s) so that they progress toward graduation in a timely manner appropriate to the field.
-Failure to teach graduate students effectively and/or to direct the research and professional development of graduate student(s) also includes, but is not limited to, abuse of power, intimidation and harassment, and violation of work place violence policies.
+It is also possible for a member of the Graduate Program Faculty to have their Graduate Program Faculty status revoked by the dean of their college or school, the Dean of the Graduate School, the Provost, or the President outside the periodic review process.
+Revocation may occur for egregious acts or when a faculty member fails to fulfill the responsibilities of a member of the Graduate Program Faculty to teach graduate student(s) effectively, in a civil, professionally appropriate manner, to do scholarly research and creative work of high quality or remain active in the practice of the profession, and to direct the research/professional development of graduate student(s) so that they progress toward graduation in a timely manner appropriate to the field.
+Failure to teach graduate students effectively and/or to direct the research and professional development of graduate student(s) also includes any acts covered by the UGA Non Discrimination and Anti-Harassment Policy.

-- Graduate Faculty in the academic unit will review and vote on the Graduate Faculty status of the faculty member and shall follow Appointment and Reappointment procedures for recommendation to the Graduate Faculty including consider-ation of all documentation associated with the recommendation.
+- Graduate Program Faculty in the academic unit will review and vote on the Graduate Program Faculty status of the faculty member and shall follow their school/college/program GPF guidelines, including consideration of all documentation associated with the recommendation.